Mazid2003/Voice-assistant-using-python/README.md

 # Voice-assistant-using-python

-**Note:This is only a basic version you can operate more applications on your laptop through this project** **📌 Project Overview**
+**Note:This is only a basic version, but you can operate more applications on your laptop through this project.**

+**📌 Project Overview**

 This project is a voice-controlled assistant that runs on a laptop and performs various tasks based on user voice commands.
 The assistant can: